JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 ![]({{site.baseurl}}/img/github-comments/utterances-comments.png)

 If you want to add a comment as a reader, you need to logon with your GitHub account and you need to grand the utterances app to post to my repo with our name.

+No every new commend will be stored in the repository of my blog.
+All the contents are in the same repository.
+There will be an issue per post, so it is almost directly linked.

+What do you think?
+Do you like it?
+Tell me about your opinion :-)